smlerman/emunah-hanukiah/README.md

 ## Wii Remote Controls

 The package includes a service that listens for Bluetooth connections from a Wii Remote.

 In order to pair a Wii Remote, press the `1` and `2` buttons at the same time.
+All four LEDs on the Wii Remote will blink for several seconds while the remote is pairing to the Raspberry Pi.
+Once the remote is paired, it will vibrate for a couple seconds and each LED will turn on and off.
+To unpair the remote, hold down the power button until all of the LEDs turn off.

 * Swing or `A` button: Turn on the next light according to the current date.
 This turns on lights in the traditional order, starting with 0 and then going left to right.
 If all of the lights that should be on for the current day are on, turn off all of the lights.
 * `B` button: Turn on the next light, i.e. the right-most light that is off.
 If all of the lights are on, turn all of the lights off.